-The Council may suspend your vehicle licence for failing to comply with your licence conditions.
-This is usually if you have failed to provide documented evidence such as evidence that your vehicle is currently insured or you have failed to produce the 6 monthly MOT certificate or Rossendale test in accordance with the vehicle licence conditions.
+The Council may suspend a vehicle licence for failing to comply with licence conditions.
+This is usually if the proprietor has failed to provide documented evidence such as evidence that the vehicle is currently insured or they have failed to produce the 6 monthly MOT certificate in accordance with the vehicle licence conditions.

-If, following an inspection, an authorised officer is not satisfied as to the fitness of a vehicle; and / or the accuracy of the taximeter, the authorised officer will suspend the vehicle with immediate effect until such time as an authorised officer is satisfied as to the fitness of the vehicle; and / or the accuracy of the taximeter.
+If, following an inspection, an authorised officer is not satisfied as to the fitness of a vehicle; and / or the accuracy of the taximeter, the authorised officer will suspend the vehicle with immediate effect until such time as an authorised officer is satisfied as to the fitness of the vehicle; and / or the accuracy of the taximeter